Blog post

 1. Integration of all your sales channels:

-- Your DTC webshop whether it is built upon Shopify, Magento, Woocommerce or or other platforms.
+- Your DTC webshop whether it is built upon Shopify, Magento, Woocommerce or other platforms.

 - Your marketplaces like Amazon, Bol.com, Wish, Zalando and much more!